csesoc/webfriends-python/README.md

 ###Something Broken?

 When SS change things it can screw up webfriends.
 Open `err.log` and check the last traceback.
-Its probably that they have added or removed a computer in a lab, so you might need to edit `webfriends.json`
+Its probably that they have added or removed a computer in a lab, so you might need to edit `webfriends.json`.
+You can also run `lab <labname>` in a cse terminal to check whether a lab is actually offline, and/or whether webfriends has the incorrect number of computers in its json file.